Home > Cookies > Gluten Free Small Batch Chocolate Chip Cookies

 Small Batch Gluten Free Cookies

 Testing this recipe for gluten free chocolate chip cookies was tricky.
 Gluten free baking comes with its own nuances.
 Not every gluten free cookie can be as easy as the flourless chocolate cookies, or the flourless peanut butter cookies.
-But when you add it being a small batch – I have to put on my thinking cap!
+But when you add it is a small batch – I have to put on my thinking cap!

 I could give up and just make 2 dozen cookies, but I’m no quitter and am determined to figure out how to get 6 cookies!
 I’m sure you heard baking is a science, and this is true even with these gluten free small batch chocolate chip cookies.